calcudexter/iGPT/README.md

 * Main codes are in jupyter-notebooks:-

-  1.  **igpt.ipynb**:  The notebook used to train the mnist dataset and obtain the results
+  1.  **ImageGPT_MNIST.ipynb**:  The notebook used to train the mnist dataset and obtain the results

      ```markdown
+     The notebook contains the code for the architecture of image-GPT model, image generation and linear probing.
-     Execute each cell one-by-one on google-colab/kaggle
+     Just execute each cell one-by-one on google-colab/kaggle; training, generation and probing will happen sequentially.
      ```

   2. **image_gpt_train.ipynb:** The notebook used to train the cifar10 dataset